DroopyTersen/spscript/README.md

 - `list.addItem(item)` - takes a javascript object and creates a list item.
 - `list.updateItem(id, updates)` - takes a SharePoint Id, and updates that item ONLY with properties that are found in the passed in `updates` object.
 - `list.deleteItem(id)` - deletes the item with the specified SharePoint Id
-- `list.permissions()` - Gets you an an array of permissions that have been setup for that list.
+- `list.permissions.getRoleAssignments()` - Gets you an an array of permissions that have been setup for that list.
 Each permission object has a `member` (the user or group) and a `roles` array (the permissions that user or group has).
-- `list.permissions(email)` - Looks up a user by their email address, then gets the permissions that user has for that list.
+- `list.permissions.check(email)` - Looks up a user by their email address, then gets the permissions that user has for that list.
 Similiar to "Check Permissions".

 #### Search